tminus109/foundation/exams/exercises/foundation_exam.md

 Your current directory is computer-shop/.

-Remove every file from the staging area: git reset (as long as desktop is the git repository) Rename desktop/instock/ to desktop/in-stock/: mv desktop/instock desktop/in-stock Delete the last 2 lines from desktop/in-transit/summary.csv: ?
+Remove every file from the staging area: git rm --cached . (as long as desktop is the git repository) Rename desktop/instock/ to desktop/in-stock/: mv desktop/instock desktop/in-stock Delete the last 2 lines from desktop/in-transit/summary.csv: ?
 Commit the changes: git add -A | git commit -m "commit message"